 Do you have all your funders in one database, accessible and organized so you can target messaging by region, type of donor, frequency or size of donation, and more?
 Targeted messaging is proven to be more effective than generic messaging, so a customer relationship management (CRM) system that enables this kind of database targeting is key.

 Donor expectations around visibility and ROI are not going anywhere.
 And as more organizations access the technology needed to provide this information, it will become the sector standard.
 Get ahead of the crowd with a donor management solution, integrated finance, or CRM for donor communication.

 International nonprofit Right to Play’s system from Sparkrock let them integrate grants management and funding allocation processes and better allocate funds with real-time financial information.
 What’s more, custom reporting capabilities enable them to do complex analysis and calculations, for a better overall picture of where donations are being used and what their programs are accomplishing.

 Ready to learn more?
-Let’s connect and schedule a demo today.
+Let’s connect today.